-Residents connected to the Comox Valley Water System rely on water drawn from the Puntledge River downstream of Comox Lake.
-We are fortunate to have Comox Lake as the source for our drinking water, but the Lake does not offer an infinite supply of fresh water.
+Residents connected to the Comox Valley Water System rely on water drawn from Comox Lake.
+We are fortunate to have the glacier fed Comox Lake as the source for our drinking water, but the Lake does not offer an infinite supply of fresh water.

 Comox Lake is approximately 61 meters deep during the winter months.
 Only 4.5 meters of that total depth is available for domestic use, fish flows and power generation.